consensus-shipyard/consensuslab/README.md

 ## Talk to us

 We work in the open!
-Comment on the issues in this repository, post new issues, and come talk to us on #consensus, in the [Filecoin Slack workspace](https://filecoin.io/slack).
+Take part in our [discussions](https://github.com/protocol/ConsensusLab/discussions), comment on issues, and joins us at #consensus in the [Filecoin Slack workspace](https://filecoin.io/slack).

 ## Join us